From magical sanctuary to stunning oceanfront estate.

 Both houses blur the boundaries between interior and exterior spaces with large expanses of glass that continue the sight lines into the forest or out to sea, framing a mobile canvas.
 Architect Mies van de Rohe said “appreciating nature as an image is just as important as being within it”.
 He also believed expansive glazing could engender a more profound connection with nature than actually being outside.
 The few low wide slot windows in the Aerie provide relief and force viewers to adopt a more intimate perspective.

 The property retains it’s rugged west coast feel with sensitive landscaping in balance with natural elements.
 Moss, broadleaf evergreens, ferns, salal, arbutus, pines, cedar and fir round out the plant palette.

 THE REST OF THE STORY

 After two and a half years of construction involving two houses, a pavilion, studio and outbuildings, we were finally ready to welcome guests to our new boutique lodgings in July 2012.
-Though a radical departure from the style of our celebrated bed and breakfast in Dawson Creek, the essentials of attention to detail, welcoming luxury, and discreet personal service form the pillars of our Sunshine Coast hospitality.
+Though a radical departure from the style of our celebrated bed and breakfast in Dawson Creek, the essentials of sustainability, attention to detail, welcoming luxury, and discreet personal service form the pillars of our Sunshine Coast hospitality.